snowplow-archive/snowplow.github.com/analytics/tools-and-techniques/beginners-guide-to-using-sql-to-query-snowplow-data.md

 Note that each user is assigned a first party cookie ID, so by counting the number of different cookie IDs, we can calculate the number of uniques to our website.

 Also note that we have added a `AS "Uniques"` to the end of our `SELECT` statement.
 This instructs Redshift / PostgreSQL to name the output of that field "Uniques".
 This is nice aesthetically - it doesn't change the actual substance of the query.
-However, it can be useful when [chaining multiple SQL statements together] (#combining-queries), as a way to refer back to specific aggregations performed by earlier steps.
+However, it can be useful when [chaining multiple SQL statements together](#combining-queries), as a way to refer back to specific aggregations performed by earlier steps.

 What if we want to count the number of visits to our website?
 It's possible that one or more of our visitors has visited the site on more than one occasion.
 On each occasion, he / she will have the same cookie ID (i.e. value for `domain_userid`), but a different `domain_sessionidx` value.
 (This will be 1 for the user's first visit, 2 for his / her second visit etc.) To calculate this, then we need to count the number of distinct `domain_userid` - `domain_sessionidx` combinations.
 We can concatenate the two together using the PosgreSQL [concatenate function] [concatenate], which is represented by the `||` symbol: